minghu6/untrack/README.md

-# A tool to rm large of git
+# A tool to untrack file from git